top of page

 I get many questions about our work with Restorative Practices.
 I am excited to share this link to an article which explains how in our work, we focus on transforming conflict by using a restorative framework.
 Enjoy!

-Collective Voices' mission is to help people reconnect, repair and rebuild;
+Collective Voices' mission is to support people in reconnecting, repairing, and rebuilding

-to interrupt cycles of conflict and violence and to lend a focused, empathetic listening ear,
+relationships and communities; to interrupt cycles of conflict and violence and to lend a focused,

-problem-solve current barriers, and find a path forward.
+empathetic listening ear, problem-solve current barriers, and together, find a path forward.

-Through our services, we strive to create an environment for increased understanding and trust by using dialogue to strengthen relationships that may be challenged by hurt, conflict,
+Through our services, we strive to create an environment for increased understanding and trust in order to strengthen relationships that may be challenged by hurt, conflict, power dynamics, and differing perspectives.

 Collective Voices offers a compassionate, trauma-informed and culturally-relevant